abcd-EGH/srnn-ae/README.md

 This implementation includes improved models with several additional features to improve outlier detection performance.

 ## Base Model
-- SLSTMAutoEncoder: Ensemble of Sparcely Connection LSTM and AutoEncoder
+- SLSTMAutoEncoder: Ensemble of Sparsely Connection LSTM and AutoEncoder
-- SGRUAutoEncoder: Ensemble of Sparcely Connection GRU and AutoEncoder (In development)
+- SGRUAutoEncoder: Ensemble of Sparsely Connection GRU and AutoEncoder (In development)

 ## Advanced Model
 - (TBD)